 Where the value of the infringing goods is high and the matter is urgent, it is advisable to avoid losing the time with the warning letter and ask for an interim injunction (see Section V.iv).

 The claims typically pursued in a warning letter refer to the cease of the infringement.
 The letter may be accompanied by an undertaking to be signed by the infringer that can include a calendar of withdrawing the goods from the market and a contractual penalty clause.
 In the absence of the undertaking, the formal response of the infringer has the same value.

 In respect of existing infringing goods on the market, the proprietor can insist that they should be withdrawn or allow the goods to remain on the market until they are used up.

-Unfounded warning letters may, in principle, be attacked by the recipient as an abuse of rights.
+Unfounded warning letters followed by court claims may, in principle, be attacked by the recipient as an abuse of rights.
 The penalty is established by the judge.
 However, such lawsuits are not commonplace in Romania.

 iii Causes of action